 This is our page on how to trademark a phrase which is part of our how to trademark series.
-Other pages in the series can be found at how to trademark a name and how to trademark a logo.
+Other pages in the series can be found at how to trademark a slogan, how much does it cost to trademark a name and how to trademark a name and logo.
 For copyrights and patents, please see how to copyright and how to patent.

 How Much Does it Cost to Trademark a Phrase?

 The government filing fee to trademark a phrase is $225 per class of goods or services.
 If you would like Mandour & Associates to file the application for you, our professional flat fee is $575 which includes our time for basic follow up through registration.

 The process of filing and receiving a trademark for a slogan or phrase can be broken down into the following 10 steps:

 For the best chance of having your phrase approved as a trademark, you should choose as unique a phrase as possible which will provide you with the strongest trademark.
 The absolute strongest type of trademark is a fanciful trademark.
 A fanciful trademark is a phrase that does not already exist in the English language.
 Instead, it is made up solely to function as a trademark.
 For example, Exxon and Polaroid are examples fanciful names that had no meaning prior to their use as trademarks.
 These types of trademarks are inherently distinctive and, thus, easier to protect.

 Down one notch on the strength scale is an arbitrary trademark.
 Though not completely made up, an arbitrary trademark has no relation to the goods or services at issue.
 Apple for phones and computers is an example.
 A suggestive trademark can also be a good choice, while a descriptive trademark usually is not.
 Lastly, generic trademarks are never a good choice because they cannot be protected.

 In addition to choosing a specific phrase, you will also need to consider which goods and services your trademark will apply to because this is an essential element of your trademark filing.